Legal cases with fixed pricing, standardized processes, and firm timelines

 Bullying means inflicting physical or physiological pain and hurt in a systematic way to distress the victim which are mostly students and employees.
-And when the bullying is done online it is known as anti bullying or cyber bullying.
-Cyber bullying in the office by the colleagues also comes under the harassment at workplace in India.
-With the popularity of the internet in the youth it is mostly teen who are the perpetrators as well as the victims of anti bullying or cyber bullying and thus school bullying is very common.
+And when the bullying is done online it is known as anti-bullying or cyberbullying.
+Cyberbullying in the office by the colleagues also comes under the harassment at the workplace in India.
+With the popularity of the internet in the youth, it is mostly teens who are the perpetrators as well as the victims of anti-bullying or cyberbullying and thus school bullying is very common.

-There is no specific legislation which provides for the specific cyber bullying laws in India however provisions such as Section 67 of the Information Technology Act deals with cyber bullying in a way.
+There is no specific legislation that provides for the specific cyberbullying laws in India however provisions such as Section 67 of the Information Technology Act deals with cyberbullying in a way.
 Section 67 of the act prescribes punishment for publishing or transmitting obscene material in electronic form for a term which may extend to five years and also with fine which may extend to ten lakh rupees.

 Other than Section 67 of the IT Act following are the provisions of the cyberbullying laws in India:

-Section 507 IPC - The section states that if anyone receives criminal intimidation by way of an anonymous communication then the person giving threats shall be punished with imprisonment upto two years.
-By virtue of word anonymous the offence of anti bullying and cyber bullying is included in this section.
+Section 507 IPC - The section states that if anyone receives criminal intimidation by way of an anonymous communication then the person giving threats shall be punished with imprisonment for up to two years.
+By virtue of word anonymous the offense of anti-bullying and cyberbullying is included in this section.

 Section 66 E of IT Act - The section prescribes punishment for violation of privacy.
-The section states that any person who intentionally violates the privacy by transmitting, capturing or publishing private pictures of other shall be punished with upto three years imprisonment or fine upto three lakhs.
+The section states that any person who intentionally violates the privacy by transmitting, capturing or publishing private pictures of others shall be punished with up to three years imprisonment or fine up to three lakhs.

 To protect yourself from cybercriminals consult the top cyber crime lawyers and file cyber crime complaint.